 Under no circumstances should paraffin be used to wash out the lubricating system unless the engine is being dismantled.
-More detailed instruction of the lubricating system of the engine will be found on pages 30 and 31 which deals with the complete travel of the oil from the sump to the pump, thence through the various pipes and passages in the engine to the main and big end bearings and to the overhead valve gear.
-The oil pump is provided with a relief valve of very simple construction consisting of a spring and dash-pot cnclosed in a cover plug.
-The details of this will also be found on page 31.
+More detailed instruction of the lubricating system of the engine will be found on pages 37-40 which deals with the complete travel of the oil from the sump to the pump, thence through the various pipes and passages in the engine to the main and big end bearings and to the overhead valve gear.
+The oil pump is provided with a relief valve of very simple construction consisting of a spring and dash-pot enclosed in a cover plug.
+The details of this will also be found on page 38.

 We will now leave the general lubrication summary with the advice to only use recommended oils whenever obtainable.
 Five gallon drums can always be supplied by accredited Agents, and this is by far the cheapest way of buying oil.
 Keep the receptacle that is used for filling clean and covered, and also wash around back axle and gear box filler caps before these are unscrewed.
-The gearbox and back axle should be refilled for preference after the Car has been running some time, so that the lubricant has had a chance to become fluid.
+The Engine, gearbox, and back axle should preferably be drained prior to refilling after the Car has been running some time, so that the lubricant has had a chance to become fluid.

 General Survey.
-Immediately after taking delivery of the car it is advisable to become familiar with its general mechanical details and in order to assist as much as possible it has been thought advisable to give a brief pictorial survey of the chassis.
+Immediately after taking delivery of the car it is advisable to become familiar with its general mechanical details and in order to assist as much as possible it has been thought advisable to give a brief pictorial survey.